swyddfa/esbonio/docs/lsp/howto/configure-the-sphinx-build-env.rst

    [tool.esbonio.sphinx]
    pythonCommand = ["uv", "run", "--group", "docs", "python"]

-Alternatively, you can specify the dependencies direct in the ``uv run`` command
+Alternatively, you can specify the dependencies direct with a ``uv run`` command

 .. code-block:: toml